Foundations of geometric approximate group theory: Quasi-isometric quasi-actions (qiqacs)

 whose equivalence class is uniquely determined by $\rho$.
-We will refer to any qiqac in this equivalence class as a \emph{quasi-restriction} of $\rho$ to $Y$. \end{construction} In Construction \ref{Quasirestriction1} we have explained how to quasi-restrict a qiqac of an approximate group $(\Lambda, \Lambda^\infty)$ to a subset which is quasi-invariant under $\rho(\Lambda^\infty)$.
-A variant of this construction still applies if the respective subset is merely invariant under $\rho(\Lambda)$, albeit the details become more technical: \begin{construction}[Quasi-restrictions of qiqacs, II] Assume that $\rho$ is a qiqac of an approximate group $(\Lambda, \Lambda^\infty)$ on a pseudo-metric space $(X,d)$ and let $Y \subset X$ be a subset which is quasi-invariant under $\rho(\Lambda)$.
-Set $Y_1 := Y$ and for $n \in \bN$ define
+We will refer to any qiqac in this equivalence class as a \emph{quasi-restriction} of $\rho$ to $Y$. \end{construction} A variant of this construction still applies if $Y$ is merely assumed to be quasi-invariant under $\Lambda$, albeit the details become more technical: \begin{construction}[Quasi-restrictions of qiqacs, II] Assume that $\rho$ is a qiqac of an approximate group $(\Lambda, \Lambda^\infty)$ on a pseudo-metric space $(X,d)$ and let $Y \subset X$ be a subset which is quasi-invariant under $\rho(\Lambda)$.
+Set $Y_1 \coloneqq Y$ and for $n \in \bN$ define

 If $F \subset \Lambda^\infty$ is finite with $\Lambda^2 \subset F \Lambda$, then $\Lambda^n \subset F^{n-1} \Lambda$, and hence $\rho(\Lambda^n)(Y)$ is at bounded distance from $\rho(\Lambda^{n-1})(Y)$.
 If $\rho$ is an isometric action, then this bound can in fact be chosen independently of $n$, but in general it will depend on $n$.
 In any case, we may deduce that the isometric inclusions $\iota_n^{n+1}: Y_{n} \to Y_{n+1}$ are quasi-isometries.
 We choose quasi-inverses $p^{n+1}_n: Y_{n+1} \to Y_n$ such that where $\delta_n$ is a constant depending on the QI constants of $\rho$.
 Again, if $\rho$ was actually an isometric action, then the sequence $(\delta_n)$ can be chosen to be bounded.